melissanaugle/Ahya_heat_tol_variation/README.md

 Raw ITS2 sequence data will be made available on the NCBI Sequence Read Archive (SRA) database soon.

 ## 2. Clean data:
 Includes cleaned heat tolerance trait data, environmental data associated with each colony, ITS2 data, and host cluster assignments.

+Files include:
     - 2023_05_03_naturalbleachingnorthdirection_clust.csv: cluster identities of colonies sampled during a natural bleaching event and their color scores
     - 2023_10_17_clust_data_edited.csv: cluster identities of colonies ran in acute heat stress
     - Environmental_data_PCs...csv: environmental data with PC values to group similar categories of metrics